Cat litter in its many forms is one of the many things to learn about when becoming a cat parent. I needed to learn,

 How Much Litter To Use For Multiple Cats?

 I have had conflicting advice over the years regarding the number of cat litter boxes I need.

 One vet told me that I needed three litter pans for every two cats.
 However, I never did that.
 I have a regular litter pan in the basement, two extra-large little pans on the second level, and a regular-sized litter pan on the third level of my home.
 I clean out these pans more frequently.

-In addition to the number f cats you have it will depend on the layout of your home.
-A home that is one level will possibly not need as may litter boxes.
+In addition to the number of cats you have, it will depend on the layout of your home.
+A home that is on one level will possibly not need as many litter boxes.

 A Unique Litter Box idea With An Easy Litter Fill Strategy